alexander-williamson/prequin-fullstack-interview-task/README.md

 I want to see relevant commitments.
 ```

 Sample data is provided in `data.csv`.
+Assume a sole currency of GBP, and ignore any authentication needs.

 How you visualise the data is up to you, if you need guidance there are some wireframes in the repo.

-Assume a sole currency of GBP, and ignore any authentication needs.

 ## Technical Requirements

-The solution is completely open but we would like you to think and show knowledge about these layers of a software system:
+The solution is completely open (you are free to use any language and frameworks).
+However we would like you to think and show knowledge of the following layers of a software system:

 1. Data Layer: how to store the data.
 2. Backend Services: how to provide data to consumers via a contractual API.
 3. Web applications: how to consume and visualize data from API services on the web.

+It would also be nice for you to show some samples of how you would test the software, but don't worry about coverage.

 **Notes:**

-- You are free to use any language and frameworks.
-- Our tech stack consists of:
+Ideally you should demonstrate knowledge of some our our tech stack, which consists of:
   1. React micro frontends (newer ones with typescript, older ones without),
   2. Python micro services (some using REST/FastAPI others using GQL/Strawberry),
-  3. .NET (C#) for our legacy services
+  3. C#/.NET for our legacy services
-  4. Postgres and MSSQL databases
-- It would be nice for you to demonstrate if you are skilled in any of these
-- It would also be nice for you to show some samples of how you would test your code
-- `SQLite` is a quick an easy way to include a database as a file with your code.
+  4. Postgres and MSSQL databases (`SQLite` is a quick and easy way to include a database as a file with your code)

 ## Submitting your solution